wakkihaya/neurotechjp/src/md/en/blog/rao-uw.md

 &nbsp;

-**This co-processing would potentially improve various brain capacities such bridging brain region after a stroke, or healing brain regions through adaptive stimulation.** [This relates to the statement Elon Musk made about a “tertiary [cortical] layer” regarding the possible use of Neuralink.](https://www.inverse.com/article/60897-elon-musk-says-neuralink-could-bring-a-i-superintelligence-to-the-brain)
+**This co-processing would potentially improve various brain capacities such bridging brain regions after a stroke, or healing brain regions through adaptive stimulation.** [This relates to the statement Elon Musk made about a “tertiary [cortical] layer” regarding the possible use of Neuralink.](https://www.inverse.com/article/60897-elon-musk-says-neuralink-could-bring-a-i-superintelligence-to-the-brain)

 &nbsp;

-Dr. Rao also touched on an important idea of 'explainable AI'. **Neural networks are being used in many applications of AI, but when the algorithm fails we will not understand why it failed.** When dealing with highly-involved applications like self-driving cars and BCIs these mistakes can be detrimental.
+Dr. Rao also touched on the important idea of 'explainable AI'. **Neural networks are being used in many applications of AI, but when the algorithm fails we will not understand why it failed.** When dealing with highly-involved applications like self-driving cars and BCIs these mistakes can be detrimental.

 > If you don't understand the brain, at some point, you're not going to understand the behavior of both the brain and the interface.

 &nbsp;

-This parallel work between AI, Neuroscience, and BCIs speaks to the state of AI and the neuroscience.
+This parallel work between AI, Neuroscience, and BCIs speaks to the state of AI and neuroscience.

-> Once you understand how the brain works, it makes it easier to also interface with the brain. **Instead of using a blackbox AI interface of the brain, we can understand what happens when I stimulate the brain.**
+> Once you understand how the brain works, it makes it easier to also interface with the brain. **Instead of using a blackbox AI interface of the brain, we can understand what happens when you stimulate the brain.**

 &nbsp;